-Learning Objectives: Students successfully completing the module will be able to: Apply different theoretical and methodological approaches to social networks; Analyse the impact of information and communication technologies on political, economic and social institutions; Engage with theories of the networked society and the 'information age'; Critically appraise the impact of new technologies on social norms and practices in diverse areas, including sexuality, death and crime.
+Manning and Edward Snowden heroes or traitors?
+Are achieving the goals of social movements and revolutions easier with technologies?
+Or harder?
+How are changing norms around privacy and sharing contributing to the shifts in production and power brought about by Big Data and surveillance?
+Do digital technologies serve authoritarianism as well as democracy?
+Misogyny as well as fourth wave feminism?
+We look at the implications of social networks and digital technology on work and employment and explore the role of gaming in this and other spheres.
+We also consider the implications of those changes in terms of wealth and equality for those on both sides of both kinds of digital divide: access and differing levels of skills.
+Lecturer(s): Dr Anne Holohan Learning Objectives: Students successfully completing the module will be able to: Apply different theoretical and methodological approaches to social networks; Analyse the impact of information and communication technologies on political, economic and social institutions; Engage with theories of the networked society and the digital era; Critically appraise the impact of new technologies on social norms and practices in diverse areas, including sexuality, death and crime.
 Lectures & Tutorials/ Contact hours: One lecture and one tutorial per week.
 Workload: Lectures: 22 hrs; Tutorials: 22 hrs; Exams/assignments: 22 hrs; Self-study: 284 hrs.
 Total: 350 hours.
 Recommended texts/ Key Reading: Wellman, B. and Rainie, L. (2013) Networks: The New Social Operating System.
 Christakis, N. and Fowler, J. (2011) Connected: The Amazing Power of Social Networks and How They Shape Our Lives.
 Harper Press.
 Mozarov, E. (2011) The Net Delusion: How Not to Liberate the World.
 Penguin.
 Standage, T. (2007) The Victorian Internet.
 Walker &amp; Company.
-Assessment/Examination Coursework (50%) Annual exam (50%) Dates for submission TBA Penalties for late submission Without an authorised extension, the mark given will be lowered by one grade Examination 1 x 3-hour examination
+Assessment/Examination Coursework (50%) Annual exam (50%) Dates for submission ТВА Penalties for late submission Without an authorised extension, the mark given will be lowered by one grade Examination 1 x 3-hour examination